 You can access more information on how to apply for a 5% deposit mortgage by contacting a mortgage broker or lender participating under the scheme.

-As an indirect effect of the COVID-19 pandemic, reduced availability of 95% Loan-To-Value mortgage products has left some credit-worthy households unable to access home ownership.
+As an indirect effect of the COVID-19 pandemic, reduced availability of 95% Loan-to-Value mortgage products had left some credit-worthy households unable to access home ownership.

-The mortgage guarantee scheme announced at Budget 2021 will help to increase the supply of 95% Loan-To-Value mortgages for credit-worthy households by supporting lenders to offer these products through a government backed guarantee.
+The mortgage guarantee scheme announced at Budget 2021 has helped to increase the supply of 95% Loan-to-Value mortgages for credit-worthy households by supporting lenders to offer these products through a government backed guarantee.